arvindkgs/tempo-springboot-example/README.md

 `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`

 ### Step 3 - Run the project with docker
-1. Open your commandline, cd to the git directory
+1. Open your commandline, cd to the zipkin directory
+   1. `mvn clean package -DskipTests`
+   2. `docker build -t zipkin:latest .`
-1. Run `docker-compose up` (add -d if you want it to run in background)
+2. Run `docker-compose up` (add -d if you want it to run in background)

 ### Step 4 - Rerun if there's an error on first run :(
 1. If you get an error while starting tomcat, it probably is because the docker container running Tomcat doesn't wait for MySQL to finish running it's setup script.